The Dangers of Combustible Dust Explosions

 You might think that gas explosions, which can demolish entire neighborhoods, are far more potent than those caused by wood dust.
 However, according to the Journal of Mechanical Science and Technology:

 unlike gas explosions having maximum explosion pressure at near chemical stoichiometric concentration, both the maximum explosion pressure and the maximum rate of explosion pressure of wood dusts appeared at three times or much higher equivalence ratio.
 Journal of Mechanical Science and Technology

-Does your workplace have what is required?
-Intelligent controllers have also proven to make the workplace cleaner, quieter and safer by controlling the airflow and exhausting all particulates when and where they are produced – this eliminates any settling in your main duct, greatly reduces in-factory dust accumulation and when programmed correctly work in orchestra with all of your fire suppression elements.
+Is your workplace adequately equipped?
+Intelligent controllers have proven to make the workplace cleaner, quieter, and safer by controlling airflow and exhausting particulates when and where they are produced.
+This eliminates settling in the main duct, greatly reduces in-factory dust accumulation, and, when programmed correctly, works in harmony with all fire suppression elements.